duggaraju/c2pa-bindings/tests/dotnet/sample/README.md

 ### Signing Media

 Using the C2PA specification, users will be able to sign a media file (image, video, pdf).
-This will put what's known as a [manifest](https://c2pa.org/specifications/specifications/1.3/specs/C2PA_Specification.html#_manifests) on the file, which can then be used to track any subsequent changes made, and can be used to verify the integrity of the file.
+This will put what's known as a [manifest](https://opensource.contentauthenticity.org/docs/manifest/understanding-manifest) on the file, which can then be used to track any subsequent changes made, and can be used to verify the integrity of the file.

+For more information about the manifest, refer to this [CIA C2PA Manifest website](https://opensource.contentauthenticity.org/docs/manifest/understanding-manifest/)

 There are several methods for accessing certificates, which may change the implementation of the underlying code, and will be up to the developer's discretion.